ITR Filing

 (To know more, click here)

-Retrieve Lost or Forgotten EID/UID
+How to Retrieve Lost or Forgotten EID/UID?

 It often happens that we forget or lose our EID or UID.
-But there is nothing to worry you can still retrieve a lost EID or UID by following some simple steps:
+But there is nothing to worry, you can still retrieve a lost EID or UID by following some simple steps:

 Aadhaar Reprint

-You can order a reprinting of your Aadhaar card if you have lost your Aadhaar.
+You can order a reprint of your Aadhaar card if you have lost your Aadhaar.
 Just visit https://resident.uidai.gov.in/ then, click “My Aadhaar,” choose” Order Aadhaar Reprint” from the dropdown, then fill in the required details, and it's done.

 Virtual ID